cnunciato/pulumi-fastly-compute-example/README.md

 ./install-fastly-cli.sh v10.10.0
 ```

-Once configured, any pushes to your GitHub repository will trigger a rebuild deployment of the Fastly app.
+Once configured, any pushes to your GitHub repository will trigger a rebuild and deployment of your app.

 ## Learn more